zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 ### Examples

-Let's take a very simple example.
-Let's say we want to (de)activate the Onboarder feature via an environment variable.
+Let's take a very simple example: we say we want to (de)activate the _Onboarder_ feature via an environment variable.
 All we have to do is to declare the following service:

 ```yaml
 services: